 What is cannabidiol (Epidiolex)?

-Cannabidiol is used to treat seizures in people with Lennox-Gastaut syndrome or Dravet syndrome.
+Cannabidiol is used to treat seizures in people with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex.

 Cannabidiol may also be used for purposes not listed in this medication guide.